NCAR/climate-primer-water/doc/ch5_attribution.rst

-    mechanisms for this year-by-year, decadal-by-decadal trend variability and the motivation to “smooth over” this variability is one reason why both the World Meteorological Organization (WMO) and the National Oceanic and Atmospheric Administration (NOAA) represent 30 years as the period of time used to define a climate station’s “climate normals”.
+    mechanisms for this year-by-year, decadal-by-decadal trend variability and the motivation to “smooth over” this variability is one reason why both the World Meteorological Organization (WMO) and the National Oceanic and Atmospheric Administration (NOAA) accept 30 years as the period of time used to define a climate station’s “climate normals”.
-    Note that one of the “climate normal” periods is shown below covering 1938-1967.
+    Note that one of the “climate-normal” periods is shown below covering 1938-1967.

     |image14|

-    Interestingly, during this 30-year period (1938-1967) the global surface temperature actually decreased by about 0.1°C, and was caused by the backscattering to space of sulfate particles from the increased burning of fossil fuels, and was thus a cooling anthropogenic climate driver.
+    Interestingly, during this 30-year period (1938-1967) the global surface temperature actually decreased by about 0.1°C, and was caused by sulfate particles from the increased
+    burning of fossil fuels backspattering to space, and was thus a cooling anthropogenic climate driver.
 However, this trend stopped once the United States and other countries began to lower sulfur emissions in the 1970s to reduce acid rain and respiratory illnesses (since 1975, the average global